jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

       * Namespace (Linux Namespace) is a feature of Linux kernel to partition resources for processes.
     * = resource partition (easy understand)
   * Container loads image when running it.
+  * Image creates a container and container can create an image.

 # Docker containers (section 2)
   * busybox is a lite-weight linux program.